 Office hours

-Andrea's usual office hours are Monday to Friday, between 9am and 6pm UK time.
-However, he is very often out and about around campus.
-If you are a current student and would like to book a meeting, you can do so through his automatic booking page.
+My usual office hours are Monday to Friday, between 9am and 5pm UK time.
+However, I am very often out and about around campus.
+If you are a current student and would like to book a meeting, you can do so through my automatic booking page (available during term-time).

 Dr Andrea Giachino